blacklightpy/vaultofknowledge/My way of classifying religions.md

 			- The Teachings of Scholar ash-Shaafaa'ee
 			- The Teachings of Scholar Abu Haneefa
 			- The Teachings of Scholar Maalik ibn Anas
-		- The Teachings of The Leavers
+		- The Teachings of The People of The House of Muhammad (Rejectors of Khalifs)
 			- The Teachings of the Fivers
 			- The Teachings of the Seveners
 			- The Teachings of the Twelvers
+		- The Teachings of The People of Truth and Integrity
+			- The Teachings of Abdallah ibn Ibad
+		- The Teachings of the Mystics (Sufis)
+- The Teachings of Easterners
 	- The Teachings of Indians
-	- The Teachings of People who folw Sanskrit Books of Knowledge
+		- The Teachings of People who follow the Sanskrit Books of Knowledge
 			- The Teachings of Eeshvara Krishna's Enumeration Aphorisms
 				- The Teachings of Sage Kanada's Enumeration Aphorisms
 			- The Teachings of Sage Patanjali
 			- The Teachings of Sage Aksapada Gautama
 			- The Teachings of Sage Kanada's Special Aphorisms
 			- The Teachings of Teacher Ramanuja
 			- The Teachings of Prabhakara and Bhatta
 			- The Teachings of the Summary of the Sanskrit Books of Knowledge
 				- The Teachings of Teacher Shankara
 				- The Teachings of Teacher Bhaskara
 					- The Teachings of Teacher Nimbarka
 				- The Teachings of Teacher Ramanuja
 					- The Teachings of Teacher Swami Naarayana
 				- The Teachings of Teacher Madhvaa
 				- The Teachings of Teacher Vallabha
 				- The Teachings of Chaitanya Mahaprabhu
-	- The Way of Enlightenment of Gautama
+		- The Teachings of Enlightenment of Gautama
+		- The Teachings of Teacher Nanak
+	- The Teachings of Chinese People
-		-
+		- The Teachings of Laozi
+	- The Way of Simple Awareness (Zen)